FuelLabs/sway-applications/DAO/README.md

 ## Project Structure

-The project consists of a smart contract and a user interface which the user can interact with.
+The project consists of a smart contract.

 <!--Only show most important files e.g. script to run, build etc.-->